For the latest news, events and new releases, read the latest copy of our eNewsletter Shelf Life, which has now been incorporated into Surrey Matters.

 Follow your library on social media.

-The shortlist for the 2019 Award has been announced
+The winner of the Children's Book Award 2019 has been announced

 The Red Box Project in Surrey libraries